refinedev/refine/documentation/docs/tutorial/1-getting-started/headless/2-create-project.md

 </Tabs>

-You should see confirmation in the terminal that the **refine** app is running in dev mode.
+You should see confirmation in the terminal that the **Refine** app is running in dev mode.

 ### Viewing a preview of your app